kirschbaum/drupal-behat-remote-api-driver/README.md

  * Adding custom cookie to request header
  * Clear cache
 * Planned / In Progress:
+ * Support Image Reference / Upload
  * Support for field collections
- * Term create / delete / cleanup
- * Support Image Reference / Upload
 * Not Yet Supported:
  * Run Cron
  * Create new user role and assign to newly created users / delete role when finished